Welcome to markorear.com, a website dedicated to exploring the O'Rear lineage

-On a more incredible note, I've been inputting a lot of my ancestry.com lineage into AI and have discovered that I am related to no less than twenty Jamestown Qualifying Ancestors (below):
+On a more incredible note, I've been inputting a lot of my ancestry.com lineage into AI and have discovered that I am related to no less than twenty Jamestown Qualifying Ancestors!
+To any of you who dont use AI to do ancestral research, do it!
+I use ChatGPT and sometimes Grok and Gemini.

 TOP 20 JAMESTOWN QUALIFYING ANCESTORS